Debaucus/PAIcons/README.md

 # PokeAlarm Icons
 Icons to be used for PokeAlarm.
 These icons specifically show which Pokemon are able to be Shiny via an added Watermark displaying a shiny chance upon clicking.
 Using original Pokemon Go assets as a base.

+# What Pokemon are marked as Shiny chance?
+Pokemon which can be shiny from these actions are marked as shiny chance:
+- Quest Rewards
+- Encounter
+- Raid
+- Special Research (Weekly Box)

 # How to use these icons:
 Inside your alarms.json in PokeAlarm use this line.